Dr. Carol Lewis

 Believing that the best veterinary care is achieved by the integration of Eastern and Western techniques, Dr. Lewis now regularly incorporates these modalities into her practice to correct imbalances that would otherwise result in illness, injury and poor mobility.

 A founding trustee and board member of Snip/Tuck, Inc., Dr. Lewis enjoys volunteering for the non-profit organization dedicated to reducing feral cat populations on Delmarva.
-She resides in Dorchester County with her husband David and their menagerie of rescue cats and dog Dixie.
+She resides in Dorchester County with her husband David and their menagerie of rescue cats.